 - Last minute bookings enjoy up to 10% discount when checking in before 22-Feb-2020.

 - Antique joglo living and dining pavilion overlooking the pool and gardens

 - Coffee tables strewn with books and magazines

 - Teakwood bar with five bar stools

 - Well-equipped kitchen with black granite counters

-- 8-metre lagoon-style swimming pool fringed by lush greenery and lawns
+- Lagoon-style swimming pool fringed by lush greenery and lawns

 - Outdoor dining table in shady grove